davidmehren/maubot-ldap-inviter/README.md

 ```

 ## Usage
-To check the connection to your LDAP server, write `!ldap-check` in a room with the bot.
+To check the connection to your LDAP server, write `!ldap-check <arg>` in a room with the bot.
 It will print out the computed members for all configured rooms.
+If you used the `<1>` placeholder in the config file, you will need to provide a value for `arg`.

-To run the actual invite process, write `!ldap-sync` in a room with the bot.
+To run the actual invite process, write `!ldap-sync <arg>` in a room with the bot.